- What is the best option for a small business: SEO or Google AdWords?

 - AdWords gets you instant result, as long as you pay up, but SEO gives you long-term gain.

-- Consider your limited time, resources and return on investment when choosing which to focus on.
+- You need to consider your limited time, resources and return on investment when choosing which channels to focus on.

 The question shouldn’t be which is better, it should be which will work better for your business.
 In this article, we will discuss the difference between SEO and AdWords, the pros and cons of each and how to determine which is more suitable for your business.

 What is Search Engine Optimisation (SEO)?

 For those that don’t know search engine optimisation (SEO) is the practice of improving a website's organic (non-paid) ranking in search engines with the goal of increasing website traffic from potential customers.
 This is achieved by implementing the practice that is favoured by a search engine ranking algorithm.

 In simple terms, SEO is the practice of of getting your website to the top of a search engine so more customers can find your business.